jenv/jenv/README.md

 [OK]	Jenv is correctly loaded
 ```

 Observe that `jenv` is correctly loaded but Java is not yet installed.
+To rememedy this, see "[Adding Your Java Environment](#12-adding-your-java-environment)" below.

-To make sure `JAVA_HOME` is set, make sure to enable the `export` plugin:
+To have `JAVA_HOME` get set by jEnv, enable the `export` plugin:

 ```bash
 jenv enable-plugin export